rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02.md

 `hdfs dfs -rm -r output`

 ## Inspect output
-In order to see the generated out put we have two options:
+In order to see the generated out put I have two options:
 ### 1. Direct inspection
 `hdfs dfs -cat output/*`
 ### 2. First copy to local fs, then inspect
 `hdfs dfs -get output output`      (`hdfs dfs -get <source in hdfs> <target in local fs>`)
 `cat output/*`

+## Inspect the clusters Web UIs
+### namenode
+I just enter [http://localhost:9870](http://localhost:9870) into my browser to see the namenodes web interface.
+There I can see a lot of statistics about the hadoop cluster.

+### running jobs
+In order to see the running jobs I enter the hadoop Web UI under [http://localhost:8088/cluster](http://localhost:8088/cluster